cpcobb/cpcobb.deathgrindfreak.io/join-us.md

 No rushed bases.
 If you can't use clash caller please don't join. <br/> To avoid scouts we do not accept Jedi requests on prep/war days. <br/> Trophy level is 1000 to join, but there is no trophy level requirement. <br/>
-You must agree to follow our rules under The Jedi Code section.
+You must agree to follow our rules under The Jedi Code section and speak English.

 Joining the Ganja Jedi requires a minimum of: <br/>
 *TH6:*  Must be very active/eager to level.